komalghodke/fit-nexus-dev/README.md

 GEMINI_API_KEY=your_gemini_api_key
 ```

-> **Note:** `application-secret.properties` is excluded from Git using `.gitignore` and should never be committed.
+> **Note:** `application-secret.properties` is ignored by Git and must never be committed.

 ---

-# Create Database
+## Create Database

-Open MySQL and execute:
+Open MySQL and execute

 ```sql
 CREATE DATABASE YOUR_DATABASE;
 ```

-No tables need to be created manually.

-Hibernate automatically creates all tables because:
+Spring Boot will automatically create all required tables because

 ```properties
 spring.jpa.hibernate.ddl-auto=update
 ```

+is enabled.

 ---

-# Run Backend (Eclipse)
+## Run Backend from Eclipse

 Right Click Project